google/ExoPlayer/guide.md

     new ConcatenatingMediaSource(firstSource, secondSource);
 {% endhighlight %}

+`DynamicConcatenatingMediaSource` is similar to `ConcatenatingMediaSource`, except that it allows `MediaSource`s to be dynamically added, removed and moved both before and during playback. `DynamicConcatenatingMediaSource` is well suited to playlist use cases where the user is able to modify the playlist during playback.

+{% include infobox.html content="A `MediaSource` instance should not be added more than once to a `DynamicConcatenatingMediaSource`, or be re-added having previously been removed.
+Use a new instance instead. %}

 ### Advanced composition ###

 It’s possible to further combine composite `MediaSource`s for more unusual use